olgamoskvyak/wbia-plugin-pie-v2/wbia_pie_v2/README.rst

 Accuracy
 ==========
 Accuracy of retrieval 1-vs-all is reported.
+Rank-k means that a correct match is returned within top-k predictions.

 +----------------------+---------------+--------------+--------------+--------------+
 | Dataset              |    Rank 1     |    Rank 5    |    Rank 10   |    Rank 20   |